Jaswal1p/swiss-quality-ReadMe/README.md

   * [Questions](#questions)

   # Description
-  bvdsvbvbzbb
+  cdscddsvvd

   # Installation
-  The following must be installed to run this application. cbccbbcbcbcb
+  The following must be installed to run this application. vdvvfvfvfv
   # Usage
-  In order to use this app, hdwdqwuqus
+  In order to use this app, vfvv fv fv
   # License
-  This project is licensed under the MIT license.
+  This project is licensed under the APACHE 2.0 license.
   ![GitHub license](https://img.shields.io/badge/License-Apache%202.0-blue.svg)
   # contributing
   Contributors: I and only I can
   # Tests
-  The following is needed to run the test: jhwqhffhddhqwuiyhwdhw
+  The following is needed to run the test: vdvdvsdvvvv
   # Questions
   If you have any questions about the repo/project, please open an issue or contact by my github username: Jaswal1p or my email: Jaswal1p@yahoo.com